Logo Design

 an emblem and text–a logo reflects your business’s brand with the use of

-shape, fonts, colour, and images.
+shape, fonts, color, and images.

 A. A logo is for inspiring, recognition and admiration for a company or